 Alternatively, the family could have originated at "Cowden in the parish of Dalkeith, Midlothian.
 There is also a Cowden near Dollar but Cowden near Dalkeith is more probable source of the name."

-Important Dates for the Couton family
+Early History of the Couton family

 This web page shows only a small excerpt of our Couton research.
 Another 145 words (10 lines of text) covering the years 1595, 1634, 1685, 1689, 1550, 1595 and 1599 are included under the topic Early Couton History in all our PDF Extended History products and printed products wherever possible.